thatblindgeye/ConditionTracker/BarThresholds/README.md

     The aura radius must be a positive number, either an integer or decimal.
 The aura shape must either be a value of `circle` or `square`.
 The aura color must be a HEX color with 6 digits (shorthand HEX values are not allowed).
 By default, an aura radius is set to not be shown to players, so this value can be omitted if you do not want the aura to be shown to players when set via the threshold.

 -**Custom command**: This effect type allows you to enter a custom command from another script you have installed in the campaign.
-Due to how the BarThresholds script handles splitting apart its own commands to parse the various values, when entering a custom command you must use the HTML entities for vertical pipes `|` and commas `,`.
+Due to how the BarThresholds script handles splitting apart its own commands to parse the various parameters, when entering a custom command you must use the HTML entities for vertical pipes `|` and commas `,`.
 The HTML entitiy for vertical pipes is `&#124;`, and the HTML entity for commas is `&#44;`.

     For example, to enter a custom command such as `!prefix keyword|option1, option2`, you would have to enter `!prefix keyword&#124;option1&#44; option2`.
 BarThresholds will then replace the entities to the correct characters so that the commands will run correctly when the threshold is triggered.